dslmeinte/polyglot-emf/README.md

 1. _A runtime for the JVM to manage models in-memory_.
 	Objects in any EMF model are instantiations of `EObject`s, meta typed as instantiations of `EClass`es.
+	The runtime includes a "Command" sub system to manipulate EMF models using "deltas" (∂s).

 2. _A serialization to, and deserialization from [XML Metadata Interchange](https://en.wikipedia.org/wiki/XML_Metadata_Interchange) (**XMI**)_.